ksuh90/pi-surveillance/README.md

 # pi-surveillance
-This is a simple surveillance system using a raspberry pi, ultrasonic sensor(HC-SR04), and a usb webcam.
+This is a simple surveillance system using a raspberry pi, motion sensor(HC-SR501), and a usb webcam.